ajay7633/Machine-Learning-Projects/README.md

 ## Overview

-All datasets that have been used will be included in folder and detailed description of each project under them.

-I followed the pattern for machine leanrning lifecycle deployment :
+All datasets that have been used will be included in folder and detailed description of each project under them. machine leanrning lifecycle deployment :

 ![](readme-resources/machine-learning-life-cycle.png)